-The focus continues to be on tier 1 suppliers, being those suppliers with whom BWP has a direct contractual relationship.
-Future focus areas will extend to material tier 2 suppliers (entities who supply our tier 1 suppliers).
+The focus for BWP continues to be on tier 1 suppliers, being those suppliers with whom BWP has a direct contractual relationship.
+Future focus areas will extend to material tier 2 suppliers (entities who supply the tier 1 suppliers).

 All suppliers, whether tier 1 or below, are expected to comply with BWP's Minimum Standards Expected of Suppliers.
 These Minimum Standards are published on the BWP website.
-Material new tier 1 suppliers are provided with a copy of our Minimum Standards or referred to our website, and asked to confirm that their practices are compliant with these expectations.
+Material new tier 1 suppliers are provided with a copy of BWP's Minimum Standards or referred to BWP's website, and asked to confirm that their practices are compliant with these expectations.

-Our expectations for suppliers are communicated through:
+BWP's expectations for suppliers are communicated through:

-- the inclusion of modern slavery provisions in our contractual documentation with suppliers where appropriate - consideration of modern slavery risk factors during the supplier selection process - surveys of material suppliers to ascertain their understanding of modern slavery risks, their use of labour hire services, outsourcing to overseas suppliers and procurement of raw materials from high risk countries.
+- the inclusion of modern slavery provisions in contractual documentation with suppliers where appropriate - o consideration of modern slavery risk factors during the supplier selection process - surveys of material suppliers to ascertain their understanding of modern slavery risks, their use of labour hire services, outsourcing to overseas suppliers and procurement of raw materials from high risk countries.